impredicative/gec/README.md

 **`gec`** is a Bash utility with convenience commands for using [gocryptfs](https://github.com/rfjakob/gocryptfs) with git.
 It refrains from doing anything clever, making it possible to fallback to the underlying gocryptfs or git commands if a need should arise.

-It transparently uses data encryption and version control while leveraging redundant remote storage.
+It transparently uses data encryption, both at rest and on the remotes.
+It uses version control and leverages redundant remote storage for reliable backup purposes.
 Many of the implemented commands use GitHub and GitLab.

 It is in an early stage of development.
 Breaking changes are possible.